googleapis/python-bigquery-sqlalchemy/docs/geography.rst

 Installing geography support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get geography support, you need to install `pybigquery`
+To get geography support, you need to install `sqlalchemy-bigquery`
 with the `geography` extra, or separately install `GeoAlchemy2` and
 `shapely`.

 .. code-block:: console

-    pip install 'pybigquery[geography]'
+    pip install 'sqlalchemy-bigquery[geography]'